The Weekend Pig Project: How to Start Pig Farming

-I’ve always wanted pigs.
+I’ve always wanted pigs and been curious to learn how to start pig farming.
 I’ve never owned pigs, never even was a close friend of someone who raised homestead pigs.
 I know farmers who raise ’em by the hundreds, but not anyone who raises just a few for meat.
 Pigs were always a project for “next year,” or “when we had more money.”
 And then the Chicken Coop Massacre of May 2010 occurred here at the family homestead and my wife said we need something bigger that the predators wouldn’t bother, and something that will eat the leftover food scraps the dogs don’t eat.

 When given the green light, I sprung into action before the offer was rescinded.
 We, I, looked on Craigslist for feeder pigs, made arrangements on cost and delivery, and began to get ready.
 I know, I know, get everything ready before the animals arrive.
 That is all good and well in theory, however my projects have never met that standard before, why start now?
 It’s Thursday and the pigs come Monday afternoon.
-So, where to start, hmm… I searched the Internet for ideas and after a few hours of asking Uncle Google, I decided it may be important to have something that holds them in.
+I searched the Internet for how to start pig farming, pig farming for beginners and raising pigs for meat, and after a few hours of asking Uncle Google, I decided it may be important to have something that holds them in.
 How about a pig pen?

 The Pig Yard